 ABOUT WHALING IN ICELAND

-Sadly Iceland is among the few countries in the world that still hunts whales.
+Sadly, Iceland is among the few countries in the world that still hunts whales.
 The current whaling operation is in accordance with a resolution by the Iceland’s parliament, Alþingi, on whaling dated 10 March 1999.
 After a 13 year stop whaling was resumed scientifically in 2003 and commercially in 2006, targeting minke and fin whales.
 This operation has raised considerable attention and opposition world wide given the IWC current zero quotas, often referred to as a moratorium on whaling.
 Contrary to the common belief Iceland does not have a long history of whaling.
 It wasn’t until 1948 that Icelanders started their first actual whaling operation after limited catches in 1935 to 1939.
-At the time fin, sei and sperm whales were mainly targeted and to some extent blue and humpback whales to begin with but minke whales later on.
+At the time fin, sei and sperm whales were mainly targeted, to some extent blue and humpback whales to begin with but the hunt of minke whales started later on.